Having an ORCID gives you the following benefits:

 There are a few different ways to add publications to your ORCID profile:

-Check out the ORCID blog for all ORCID news and latest developments.
+See the blog for ORCID news and latest developments.